zaidajani/parkingMan/README.md

 # parkingMan
-A react native parking app
+A react native parking app - currently facing a lot of errors